Activities of daily living with dementia series, lets address eating…

 - Liquids should not be too hot or too cold; if in doubt, check the temperature

-- Omit foods that are hard to chew or swallow, such as nuts, popcorn, peanut butter, hard candy, raw vegetables, etc.
+- Omit foods that are hard to chew or swallow.
+This includes nuts, popcorn, peanut butter, hard candy, raw vegetables, etc.

-- Learn the Heimlich maneuver (now called the abdominal thrust and use it if choking on solid food occurs to the point of severely restricting air flow
+- Learn the Heimlich Use it if choking on solid food occurs to the point of restricting air flow

-- If direct assistance with feeding is required, use proper feeding techniques as needed when feeding a person with swallowing problems, such as:
+- If direct assistance with feeding is required, use proper feeding techniques.
+When feeding a person with swallowing problems, such as:

-More activities of daily living with dementia tips….
+- More activities of daily living with dementia tips….
+Other thoughts…